jrpotter/notebook/notes/c23/storage.md

 %%ANKI
 Basic
-Consider the following translation unit.
+Consider the following TU.
 What is the lifetime of the object with identifier `x`?
 ```c
 void foo(int x) { }
 ```